Updated October 2021

 It is estimated that 75% of all IT projects fail to meet the deadline and end up with unplanned costs.

-Gartner survey published in 2012 points to the fact that most projects fail because companies fail to accurately estimate the scope of work in the initial stage.
+Gartner survey explains the fact that most projects fail because companies are not accurately estimating the scope of work in the initial stage.
 In the following sections you are about to learn how you can use the age old 80/20 rule with an ‘interesting twist’ so you can avoid project failures, minimize scope creep, and possibly eliminate cost and time overruns.

 Estimating the scope of a project in the initial stage is easier said than done.
 At times, scope estimation without a proper requirement gathering process can really feel like shooting in the dark and hoping you’ll hit the mark.